 Since his 'selection' in 2011, Martelly has increased the budget of the National Palace from an annual \$2 million to \$7 million, whilst his personal spending allowance has quadrupled to \$20,000 per day!
 But this is small beer.
 Martelly has proved himself the equal of the Duvaliers when it comes to plundering the state coffers.
-His great innovation was the creation of a series of 'funds' that are not open to public scrutiny and which are administered by him, his family and his cronies.
+His great innovation was the creation of a series of 'funds' that are not open to public scrutiny and which are administered by him, his family and his cronies dustrial Development Fund; Public Investment Fund; Economic and Social Assistance Fund: Fund for the Management of the Collectivities; Road Maintenance Fund; Social Welfare and the Office for the Monetarisation of Aid and Development Programs; the National Fund for Education; the Tourism Development Fund, and - perhaps the most cynical of all - the Inter-Haitian Solidarity Fund.
+And let us not forget his levy on money transfers and phone calls from the diaspora and the misappropriation of Petrocaribe funds.
+No wonder that he and his cronies are referred to as 'legal bandits' (after the title of one of Sweet Micky's albums).